vmware-archive/raet/README.md

 not well suited for the asynchronous nature of distibuted event driven application communications.
 This is primarily due to the way TCP/IP handles connection setup and teardown as well as failed connections in order to support streams.
-Fundamentally TCP/IP is optomized for sending large contiguous data streams not many small asynchronous events or messages.
+Fundamentally TCP/IP is optimized for sending large contiguous data streams not many small asynchronous events or messages.
 While not a problem for small scale systems, the differences in the associated traffic characteristics can become problematic at scale.